 • Several legislators have come out in support of a multi-part package that would change the language in the state’s use of force statute; require police shootings be investigated by a special prosecutor appointed by the state attorney general; and require disclosure of information when an officer is forced out of his department.

-• Local law enforcement agencies are reviewing polices and procedures, creating new training and talking with the community about what policing should look like.
+• Local law enforcement agencies are reviewing polices and procedures, check this official site of the attorney’s in charge.
+They aim at creating new training and talking with the community about what policing should look like.

 • More people, and a wider cross-section, are engaged in the process.
 They not only see the inequity in the criminal justice system (maybe for the first time) but are willing to push to force change.